Click to return to the first page

 We learn that The General was a popular rental item to British film societies, but who was the distributor?
 I asked around.
 The BFI was clueless.
 This required yet more research.
 The 16mm market in the UK was pretty much cornered by two firms.
 The first was Plato Films, Ltd. (247a Upper Street, London N1 1RU), founded by Stanley Forman in 1950.
 For legal reasons, this became ETV (Education and Television Films).
 I have not seen a catalogue, but I understand that Plato’s concentration was on Communist films, not entertainment.
 A second company, founded the following year, took care of the market for entertainment films.
 It was called Contemporary Films, Ltd. (8 Dickenson Road, London N8 9EN), founded by Charles Cooper in 1951.
 The current executive at Contemporary is quite sure that The General was never in his company’s catalogue.
 Contemporary put me in touch with a researcher who suggested some other possibilities: Gala Film Distributors, Ltd. (30 Tottenham Court Road, London W1), and Connoisseur Films, Ltd. (167 Oxford Street, London W1, tel.
 01-734 6555).
 What other 16mm distributors were operating in the UK at the time, I do not know.
 (Oh.
 There was the nonprofit Concord Films Council Ltd.) Where to find their catalogues, I do not know.
 So, who distributed the 16mm print?
 What was that print’s source?

 Oh heavens to Betsy!
 I found the distributor!
 The BFI!!!!!
 The BFI is apparently divided into two departments: archive and distribution.
-The staffs of the two divisions seem never to meet, socialize, or even to bump into each other in the lunch room or in the corridors.
+The staffs of the two divisions seem never to meet, never to socialize, and never even to bump into each other in the lunch room or in the corridors.
 They probably use opposite entrances to get into the building, and it actually seems that each department is unaware of the other’s existence.
-The BFI seems not to have had The General available for distribution in early 1955, but the film was certainly available for distribution by September 1961 (see also this)!
+The BFI seems not to have had The General available for distribution in early 1955, though, as we witnessed, the Archive’s 16mm print made the rounds to a few film clubs.
+The Distribution arm’s print of the film was certainly available for by September 1961 (see also this)!
 Actually, considering that it made the cover that month, that was surely when it was introduced into the catalogue.
 Prints were available in 35mm, 16mm, 9.5mm, and 8mm.
 Now, from whence did the BFI acquire this film for rental?
 The BFI circulation department has zero interest in responding to my enquiries, and so I am left again to guesswork.
 My guess is that the BFI ordered a lavender from the UA London office.
 An alternative guess, at least as likely, is that the BFI ordered a copy negative from MoMA.
 It seems that these circulating prints and their master have vanished from the face of the earth.
 If you can locate any of these materials, even a single frame, please let me know.
 Thanks!
 What is the true story, and what is the reason for that true story?
 The truth will be revealed nel suo tempo.

 Did you know that there was a review of the BFI circulating prints?